Banjerr/guitar-chord-shortcodes-for-wordpress/README.md

 1. Copy the plugin folder into your WordPress plugin directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Use the shortcode [guitar-chord] with the appropriate parameters
+1. Use the shortcode [guitar-chord] OR [banjo-chord] with the appropriate parameters

 == Frequently Asked Questions ==